OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/DeeplinksTaskModules.md

 <img src="../../assets/07-004-selectorder.png?raw=true" alt="Order details page"/>
 This will take you to the `Order details page`.

-Notice the button `Chat here`1️⃣.
-This button opens a dialog(task module) 2️⃣ to display the Sales representative and their team.
+Notice the button `Chat here`.
+This button opens a dialog(task module) to display the Sales representative and their team.

 <img src="../../assets/07-005-chat.png?raw=true" alt="chat"/>